 - Add the crushed tomatoes and lower the heat.

-- While it’s cooking, spiralize the zucchini (if you don’t have special spiralizer, then use your vegetable peeler and make ribbons out of zucchini).
+- While it’s cooking, spiralize the zucchini (if you don’t have spiralizer, then use your vegetable peeler and make ribbons out of zucchini).

 - Add spiralized zoodles into the soup (you might need to cut the zoodles shorter when they are too long).
 Cook for another minute then turn off heat.